Montana Draw Odds & Application Guide

 | Draw Results Released | Mid-May |

-| Point System | Bonus point squared (random draw weighted by points²) |
+| Point System | Weighted bonus point (random draw with accelerating entries) |

 | Species in Draw | Elk, mule deer, antelope, moose, mountain goat, bighorn sheep |